The Philadelphia Fire Code requires property owners to have fire protection systems inspected and certified by qualified tradespeople.

 - Qualified sheet metal systems technician employed by a master plumber, contractor, fire suppression system contractor, or electrical contractor.

-A certification that the system passed inspection or testing must be given to the property owner to keep on the property and to show to L&I upon request.
+A certification that the system passed inspection or testing must be given to the property owner.
+A copy of the certification must be submitted to L&I.

 If a system fails inspection, the property owner is required to correct the problem and have the system reinspected and certified.
 Unless the failure is corrected within 45 days (sprinkler and standpipe, special hazard suppression, and fire alarm systems) or within 90 days (smoke control systems and dampers) of the inspection, the inspector must send a deficiency notice to L&I.